-A computerized brain with human intuition
+A computerized brain that enhances human intuition

 WHAT IT WILL BE